zlee30/portfolio/README.md

 ## About

 This site was designed and built from scratch to showcase my projects and give people a quick way to learn who I am and what I build.
-No templates, no page builders — just hand-written HTML, CSS, and JavaScript.

 ## Features